what is mad honey

 Yet, according to Kebler LF, history tells us that honey bees of Europe and North America were capable of producing mad honey, meaning that there is no difference between Turkish honey bees and honey bees in the rest of the world.

 Not that somebody would ever want to get poisoned, but people who decide to eat it for its hallucinogenic effects, already know about the possible intoxication.
-There are warnings on the label of that jar and mostly warnings coming from the people who already tried it and made the recommendations.
+There are warnings on the label of the jars and online ones coming from people who have already tried it and reviewed it afterwards.

 Other cases of intoxication may result simply from unwanted contamination of polyfloral honeys with rhododendron nectar.
-With our modern tendency of getting back to “all natural”, honey is proffered in its “raw” form – as it is healthier.
-But the bad sides are that some spores and toxins can also get into honey – which would otherwise be killed through processing.
+With our modern tendency to get back to “all natural”, honey is proffered in its “raw” form – as it is healthier.
+But the bad sides is that some spores and toxins can also get into honey – which would otherwise be killed through processing.

 Other than that, grayanotoxin poisoning in humans is rare. 🙂

-have you tried mad honey from nepal?Do not confuse them with the ones selling it online.
+have you tried mad honey from nepal?Do not confuse the locals with the ones selling it online.
 I personally do not trust them.
-They may simply take advantage of the huge popularity of this type of honey and sell something (really, how can we know for sure what’s in there? by their word?) at very high prices.
+They may simply take advantage of the huge popularity of this type of honey and sell something at very high prices.
+(Really, how can we know for sure what’s in there?
+On their word?)

 • Real mad honey can be found in Nepal.
 You can take trips in the mountains and see the honey hunters in action.
 Please read the article Himalayan Red Honey – aka mad, toxic, hallucinogenic honey from Nepal. and find out what to do for this.